ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/no-ite.md

 Note that the structure is slightly different than in the template, to present the most relevant and accessible information first, with lengthier and more abstruse sections placed later.
 This proposal incorporates some earlier writings on the project.

-FIXME: Make changes using feedback (in an email labeled from Google-Drive).

-Title (working title): Community Resources Development Project
+Title (working title): Community Resources Development Project: Proposal without information technology environment

 Human connections will be critical for the success of this project.
 If you're interested on working on a hackable community, please contact me!
 I can be reached at (207) 200-5386 (please leave a voicemail).
 Thanks!

 # Abstract

-This proposal introduces a project to develop and facilitate collaboration on a specification, a computing environment, a library, and a model community, to serve as resources and infrastructure for innovative communities.
+This proposal introduces a project to develop and facilitate collaboration on a specification, a library, and a model community, to serve as resources and infrastructure for innovative communities.

 # The problem